 Metalsmith’s special annual issue brings exhibitions to your doorstep.
 Some years are juried, and other years are curated, every year a winning issue.

-Starting in 2018, we will be shelving the annual “Exhibition in Print” issue.
+In 2018 we shelved the annual “Exhibition in Print” issue.

 Past Exhibition in Print issues: